Overcoming a challenge: when it comes to data, the business strategy perspective is often missing

 From a historical perspective, the insurance industry has always operated a data-driven business model.
 What is often missing is a holistic view of using data as an asset and actively using it to achieve strategic business goals.
 Individual activities in the fields of analytics, data science and artificial intelligence (AI) have already shown promising success.
-Examples include
+Examples include:

-- the use of AI for process optimization in input management,
+- The use of AI for process optimization in input management

-- as well as increasing the length of stay of existing customers.
+- Increasing the retention of existing customers.

 Unfortunately, however, the efforts often remain selective and local, and a holistic view of the value added by data from the perspective of business strategy is missing.

 Business in the spotlight: analytics & AI as a program?